 The performance score is based on how many failures we find in the structural, impact and information tests.
-Major failures lead to a low score and any models with major failures won't be recommended.
+Serious failures lead to a low score and any models with serious failures won't be recommended.
 A trampoline with only very minor failures, such as in the information and label requirements, will score well and can still be recommended.

 Our test lab

 Testing trampolines requires a very specific laboratory setup, not to mention a lot of floor space and high ceilings.
 While CHOICE does have high quality NATA-accredited laboratories, we don't have the necessary equipment or skills – or indeed the floor space and ceiling heights – to test trampolines to the Australian standard.
-So instead, when we review trampolines, we send them to a qualified external lab.
+So instead, when we review trampolines, we send them to an expert external lab.